igpp/tools/README.md

 **igpp.tools.Scan** Scan portions of a file system and determine the minimum and maximum values for creation date, modification date and size.

 **igpp.tools.Webcp** Copy files from the web given a URL to the local system.
 A very simple tool similar to curl or wget.

+Documentation for each tool can be viewed by passing the "-h" options to the tool.